Becheler/Becheler.github.io/pages/_posts/2018-10-12-reflexion-about-languages.md

 ---
 layout: blog
-title: Reflexion about natural languages and their abstractions
+title: Thoughts about natural languages and their abstractions
 ---

-# Reflexion about languages.
+{{ page.date | date: "%d %B %Y" }}

-## In short
+# Thoughts about programming languages.

-### Why programming has to be so frustrating?
+## Why programming has to be so frustrating?

 Programming concepts can seem so arid when you come from the biological world!